Bone grafting may be performed for several reasons:

 Gum disease has traditionally been treated by pocket reduction.
 Although this is still an effective way of treating gum disease, in some cases an advancement in technology allows for growth of new bone.
 This procedure is used to stabilize endangered teeth or implants, and can also be used to prepare the jaw for dental implants.

 Drs.
-Meraw, Mentzel or Plonka will help you determine if bone grafting is right for you.
+Meraw, Plonka or Lopez-Torres will help you determine if bone grafting is right for you.